 LinkedIn is an example of a network B2B model.
 They connect people looking for jobs with employers, ensuring long-term success by providing more opportunities/connections to make money or hire employees.

 Facebook Ads is an example of a network B2B model because they connect businesses directly with customers, ensuring long-term success by providing more opportunities/connections to make money.

 Hybrid B2B model

-A hybrid B2B model is a business-to-business model with elements of direct connection and network.
+A hybrid B2B model is a business-to-business model with direct connection and network elements.
 This relationship focuses on meeting individual needs, ensuring long-term success by allowing users to find the best providers for their specific requirements.

 Examples of this would be Upwork – which offers services similar to LinkedIn and Facebook Ads; Elance – another website where employers can post jobs and hire employees from around the world; etc.

 Upwork is an example of a hybrid B2B model.
 They receive a 7% cut of each transaction while connecting traders/businesses with freelancers, ensuring long-term success by providing more opportunities to make money while meeting individual needs.

 Elance is an example of a hybrid B2B model because they connect traders/businesses with employees, ensuring long-term success by providing more opportunities to make money while meeting individual needs.